bright/new-www/content/blog/kotlin-pioneer-meet-damian-–-an-android-developer-with-16-years-of-experience.md

 I started to look for a job because the project I worked on wasn’t satisfying to me.
 My friend who is an Android Developer as well recommended Bright Inventions and linked me with Ula.
 We started to talk and I liked what I heard. **I appreciated the fact that Bright Inventions is not an outsourcing company**.
 Here you work as a team for the client.
 Also, **it suits me that Bright is a small company, so you don’t have to worry about bureaucracy or following corporate standards**, etc.

 ![Quote on working at Bright Inventions](/images/damian_story_quote_bright.png)

+## You believe in the power of knowledge-sharing.
+What are best practices for knowledge exchange among developers?

+When I joined Bright Inventions, I got a chance to introduce **bi-weekly Android devs meetups**.
+I must say that this is a great way to share knowledge. **It’s all about giving everyone opportunities to interact and talk about projects and challenges** in a friendly, open atmosphere.
+Meetings aren’t mandatory but I can see that people gladly participate.

+It often turns out that simple talks about our recent tasks become great starters for inspiring discussions.
+I get to know other people's perspectives and it can only make me a better programmer.

+I’ve noticed that these meetings have helped some people to really speak up.
+Thus, **it builds strong relations among Android devs despite being on different teams**.
+Thanks to meetups like that it is easier to call or message a colleague and ask about their opinion or help.
+I believe that organizing meetups like that are one of the most effective ways to share knowledge internally.

+## What do you think about the project you work on at Bright?